 - Onion and garlic: Saute in oil first without other veggies sweating them.
 Then add carrots and celery.

-- Carrots and celery: Dice carrots and celery finely – I love to include leafy part of celery into soups.
+- Carrots and celery: Dice carrots and celery finely – I love to include leafy part of celery into soup recipes.

 - Italian herbs: Instead of suggesting to use Italian seasoning, I say use a combination of traditional herbs like oregano, basil, thyme and rosemary.